Template Tags

 Returns: queryset of all published posts.

-get_posts Examples
+get_posts Example

 This is useful for building an index page with all posts: